Lecturer at Washington University in St. Louis

 Ilan Goodman

-I teach computer science by asking students to build real systems, explain their reasoning, and see where abstraction meets the messy world.
+I teach computer science by asking students to build things, explain why they work, and notice where the clean abstraction starts to run into the messy system.

 My work sits between teaching, theoretical computer science, data engineering, and assessment design.
-I like problems where the technical details matter, but the human structure around them matters just as much.
+I care about rigorous ideas, modern tools, and the habits students need after the classroom.

 2 WashU courses designed from scratch